dylan-lang/opendylan/documentation/source/building-with-duim/source.rst

 For completeness, here is the full source code for both versions of the task list manager.
-If you have followed the example given in :doc:`design` through :doc:`commands` from the beginning, then your code should be the same as the code given in `A task list manager using menu gadgets`_.
-The source code for the second version of the task list manager, using command tables, is given in `A task list manager using command tables`_.
+If you have followed the example given in :doc:`design` through :doc:`commands` from the beginning, then your code should be the same as the code given in :ref:`task-list-manager-using-menu-gadgets`.
+The source code for the second version of the task list manager, using command tables, is given in :ref:`task-list-manager-using-command-tables`.

 .. note: Please note that both projects have the same name within the source code— *task-list* —and you should not load them both into the environment